oliveselow/lorawan-stack-docs/doc/content/devices/adding-devices/_index.md

 To use the device repository, make sure the **From the LoRaWAN Device Repository** tab is selected.
 Then, select the **Brand**, **Model**, **Hardware Version**, **Software Version**, and **Region** for your device.

-If your device is not in the device repository, see [Manually Create End Device](#manually-create-end-device) below.
+If your device is not in the device repository, see [Manually Registering an End Device](#manually-registering-an-end-device) below.

 {{< figure src="device-repo.png" alt="Creating a new device with the Device Repository" >}}